 Richard goes on to explain how the term “Legal Representative” is a “term of art under Chinese law and easily determined from a company’s business license,” but the meaning of the term “responsible person” is “far more elusive” and “ultimately subject to court discretion.”
 According to the article, a foreigner need not be a senior executive to be stopped from leaving China; they need merely “be perceived by the court to have a high enough or important enough position in the company to be able to have some impact on the case (for example, some knowledge about the case or some influence on decisions concerning settlement.”

 I completely agree with Richard’s assessment but raise him one.
-In our experience, the courts can and will hold someone hostage in China if they believe that doing so will speed up resolution/settlement.
+Our international lawyers have found that China’s courts can and will hold someone hostage in China if they believe that doing so will speed up resolution/settlement.
 And since most American companies will settle cases rather quickly when any of their employees are being prevented from leaving a particular Chinese city, China’s courts are willing to hold just about any foreigner in China.

 On top of that, it is not at all uncommon for foreigners to be held in China over a debt without a court order.
 Our China lawyers have handled a number of instances where foreigners were being held over a debt and there was no court order.
 These people were being held by private parties, usually with local government and/or local police acquiescence.
 In other words, though it can be legal to prohibit a foreigner to leave China over a debt, much of the time, the alleged creditors (the Chinese parties claiming to be owed money) take the law into their own hands.

 Bottom Line: If you or your company are being sued in China or if a Chinese company or individual is threatening to sue you or your company in China or if someone in China is merely claiming that you or your company owe money, you should think long and hard about whether to go to China until that issue is resolved.